t3nma/rc-chat/README.md

 # rc-chat

-A simple chat app in Java
+A simple Java chat Client and Server (multiplex model).
+This project is the assignment for "Network and Communications" course and uses Java's NIO API for the Server implementation.